corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-- _type = ‘MultiExpenses’_
+- `type = ‘MultiExpenses’`

-    List of financial line items.
+   - Description:  List of financial line items.
 It contain 3 primitive UI elements: an expense type selector, an expense amount input and a currency selector.

-- _type = ‘MultipleChoicesMultiSelect’_
+- `type = ‘MultipleChoicesMultiSelect’`

-    Similar to MultipleChoices, but allows for multiple selected options
+    - Description: Similar to MultipleChoices, but allows for multiple selected options

 <!-- div:title-panel -->